In January 2020 UK Vegan Charity, The Vegan Society, published measures that corporations could take to make vegan friendly workplaces.

 One way to kickstart this initiative is to host a month-long plant based challenge.
 Requirements could involve switching snacks in a vending machine or kitchen to vegan friendly options, tasking employees with creating vegan friendly meals or bakes after work and scheduling weekly meetings to allow employees to share their successes, challenges and results.

-If you need baking ideas, we’ve got a list of the best vegan and gluten free bakes right here!
+If you need baking ideas, we’ve got a list of the best vegan and gluten-free bakes!

 It’s vitally important for all employees to feel heard and included, and it’s likely that by hosting vegan friendly events, peers will be more naturally considerate of those with different diet requirements going forward.